Blatke/Heels-with-Tight---HS2-AIS-mod/README.md

 ![Heels with Tight](https://github.com/user-attachments/assets/43fcb2c4-b145-4e0c-bea0-4bd13e7a88ee)

 ## For MultiMask
 On Nov.2, 2024, there was a significant update in which the mod was added with two normal maps that made some folds on the tight.
-If you don't need them, just adjust the instensities of Normal and DetailNormal to 0 on MaterialEditor tab.
+If you don't need them, just adjust the intensities of Normal and DetailNormal to 0 on MaterialEditor tab.

 Also, it added with a new pair of shoes namely **Heels with Tight MultiMask**, which had the same mesh as the earlier one, but used a different shader, **[Blake/Multi-Masks](https://github.com/Blatke/Multi-Mask-Shader-for-ME)**.
 You need to go to the shader's [release page](https://github.com/Blatke/Multi-Mask-Shader-for-ME/releases) to download the mod file for the latest version to put it into your **/mods/** folder and thus it lets MaterialEditor show the shader's properties, then you can adjust their values by yourself.